What Is PayPal Credit & How Does It Work?

 - PayPal Purchase Protection: If your online purchase doesn’t match the description or doesn’t arrive, PayPal will refund the full purchase price plus original shipping costs.

-- Low Credit Limit: Unlike a traditional line of credit, PayPal Credit limits are comparable to or even lower than most credit card limits, with most users’ limits ranging from just $250 to a few thousand dollars.
+- Low Credit Limit: Unlike a traditional line of credit, PayPal Credit limits are comparable to or even lower than most credit card limits, with the majority of users’ limits ranging from just $250 to a few thousand dollars.

 - Hard Credit Inquiry: The hard credit pull during the application process will likely ding your score several points.